 Beware Of The Wandering Jew’s Invasive Cousin!

-So far we’ve discussed the wandering jew – Tradescantia pallid.
-Another variety known as Tradescantia fluminensis is solid green and produces white flowers.
+So far, we’ve discussed the wandering jew – Tradescantia pallid.
+Another variety, known as Tradescantia fluminensis, is solid green and produces white blooms.

-This wandering jew variety thrives in USDA zones 9 through 11.
-In fact, it does so well it can quickly become invasive.
+This wandering Jew variety thrives in USDA zones 9 through 11.
+In fact, it does so well that it can quickly become invasive.
 You must take great care to prevent it from taking over your entire yard.

 It propagates itself with wild abandon, and new starts grow readily from stem segments.